 - Check the shock absorbers, replace them if required.
-Note that the shock absorbers should be fitted with the pluger rod upwards. - Check the attachment of the springs: - on the 60 litre model the mounting bolt should protrude above the mounting nut by the height of the nut. - on the 120 litre model the spring is attached by a bolt from above.

-Check that is has been properly tightened down.
+Note that the shock absorbers should be fitted with the plunger rod upwards. - Check the attachment of the springs: - the spring is attached by a bolt from above: Check that it has been properly tightened down.